jacksonmgrant/Scribe/README.md

 ## Known Bugs
  - Textarea for editing notes isn't locked in place - need to remove the ability to drag it around somehow.
 Haven't done a ton of debugging with it either.
  - Recording audio is nonfunctional.
 It sends a playable wav file to the backend, but the headers are corrupted and Azure cannot transcribe it.
 I am struggling to find a workaround.
+ - npm install installs a lot of deprecated node modules, I would like to figure out how to update dependencies so that this doesn't happen.